ShreksHellraiser/mcmf/readme.md

 this will be changed in the future.
 * The redstone device queues multiple redstone vectors for a single redstone update, this will eventually get fixed (hopefully).
+* When computers get unloaded their execution is not stopped.
+This is a **major** leak, and will be fixed eventually.